 When the Higgs decays to two photons, we detect it as two bright spots in the CMS electromagnetic calorimeter (ECAL).
 This consists of nearly 80,000 lead-tungstate crystals, which absorb photon energies.
-By making accurate measurements of the energies of the two photons produced when a Higgs boson decays, the mass of the decaying particle can be determined with high precision.
+By making accurate measurements of the energies of the two photons, the mass of the decaying particle can be determined with high precision.
 As more and more data are analysed, a signal for the Higgs boson builds up as a narrow mass bump in the distribution of the measured masses.
 The fact that this bump appears makes the two-photon decay one of the most sensitive channels when searching for the Higgs boson.
+Interaction recorded by CMS, with candidate Higgs-boson decay to two photons.